dolfin-adjoint/pyadjoint/docs/source/documentation/reaction-rate-learning/reaction-rate-learning.rst

                          options = {'disp': True, "maxiter":100})
   net.set_weights(opt_weights)

-For comparison, we compute the concentrations with the learned reaction rates at final time:
+For evaluation, we compute the concentrations with the learned reaction rates at final time and observe a good agreement:

 ::